(If you are interested in reading “Part One” make sure you click this link 😉 .)

 SUPPRESSED IMMUNE SYSTEM

 This one is the most important, I think.
-As soon as I realize that I am feeling the effects from a breakup, I start being super-diligent in taking my vitamins and taking care of myself.
+As soon as I realize that I am feeling the effects of a Breakup, I start being super-diligent in taking my vitamins and taking care of myself.
 Trust me, getting sick AND dealing with heartbreak at the same time is not an easy course.

 How to Deal